Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 All necessary credentials to establish the connection, that is username and password, are provided in the Magento 2 admin backend.

 [comment]: <> (Stimmt das so?
-Prerequisites unten dementsprechend anpassen > ggf. eher in Procedure als Info oder direkt in Schritt einbinden (genauere Info von Oli, wo das zu finden ist)
+Prerequisites unten dementsprechend anpassen, also Administrator righsts notwendig? > ggf. eher in Procedure als Info oder direkt in Schritt einbinden -> genauere Info von Oli, wo das zu finden ist)

 #### Prerequisites